diegorhoger/csm/backend/README.md

-# CSM Backend API
+# Council Backend API

-A consolidated API backend for the CSM project with voice activity detection (VAD), OpenAI integration, and real-time communication features.
+A consolidated API backend for the Council project with voice activity detection (VAD), OpenAI integration, and real-time communication features.

 ## Features